RichardBradley/liquibase.github.com/documentation/diffChangeLog.md

 # Liquibase Commands: `diffChangeLog`
 The `diffChangeLog` command provides you with:
-+ Information containing differences between two databases; specifically, the diffChangeLog  points out the differences in general and generates changes to resolve most of them.
++ Information containing differences between two databases; specifically, the `diffChangeLog` command points out the differences in general and generates changes to resolve most of them.
-+ A *changelog* file containing deployable change sets.
++ A *changelog* file containing deployable *changeSets*.

 ## Uses
 The `diffChangeLog` command is typically used when you want to create a deployable *changelog* to synchronize multiple databases.
 The `diffChangeLog` command also provides more information about: